-Intersegmental General Education Transfer Curriculum IGETC Certification

-Name: Student ID#: Transferring to: UC CSU School: Date of Birth:/ A mir A minimum "C" grade is required in each college course for IGETC.
+Intersegmental General Education Transfer Curriculum IGETC Certification Name Name: Student ID#: Tran (Last) (First) (Middle) Transferring to: UC CSU School: A min imum "C" grade e is require ed in each college co urse for IGETC. .
 A "C" is defined as a minimum 2.0 grade points on a 4.0 scale."
 Units Comp.
-ARE A 1 - ENGLISH COMMUNIC rses required, one each from Group A, B and C. equired, one each from Group A and B. 1A English Composition (one co ourse - 3 semester or 4-5 College: 5 quarter units) Advanced Placement (No IB score accepted for this area): 1B Critical Thinking - English Composition (one cours se - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) 1C Oral Communication (CSU Course: requirement only) (one College: e course - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) ARE ITATIVE REASONING (one course - 3 semester or 4-5 quarter units) Advanced Placement/International Baccalaureate: ARE A 3 - ARTS AND HUMANIT IES (At least 3 courses, with at least one from the Arts and one from the Humanities.
-9 semester or 12-15 quarter units s) 3A ARTS Course: College: Advanced Placement/International Baccalaureate: 3B HUMANITIES Course: College: Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: ARE A 4 - SOCIAL and BEHAVIO ORAL SCIENCES (At 1 least 3 courses from at least two academic disciplines.
-9 semester or 12-15 quarter units) Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: AREA 5 - PHYSICAL and BIOLOGICAL SCIENCES (At least 2 courses, with one from the Physical Science and one from the Biological Science, at least one of the two courses must include a laboratory.
-7-9 semester units or 9-12 quarter units) least 5A PHYSICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5B BIOLOGICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5C LABORATORY Course: College: Advanced Placement/International Baccalaureate: AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Requirement Only) (Proficiency equivalent to two years of high school study in the same language.)
-1. Course: College: Advanced Placement/International Baccalaureate: 2.
+A 1 - ENGLISH A and B. COMM UNICATION CSU: 3 courses requi ired, one each from Group A, B and C. UC: 2 courses required, one of 1A one course - 3 semes College: er units) Advanced Placement (No IB score accepted for 1B Course: College: semester or 4-5 quarter units) (No AP or IB scores accepted for this area) 1C Oral Commu nication (CSU requirement o se - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) A 2A - MATHE MATICA L CONCEPTS & QUANTITATI VE REASONING (one course - 3 semester or 4-5 quarter units) Advanced Placement/International AREA D HUMA NITIES (At least 3 courses, with at least one from the Arts and one from the Humanities.
+9 semester or 12-15 3A ARTS Course: Baccalaureate Advanced Placement/International 3B HUMANITIE Course: Baccalaureate College: Advanced Placement/International Course: Baccalaureate College: Advanced Placement/International AREA units) A 4 - SOCIAL a nd BEH courses from at least two academic disciplines.
+9 semester or 12-15 quarter Course: Baccalaureate : College: Advanced Placement/International Course: College: Advanced Placement/International Course: Baccalaureate College: Advanced Placement/International 2 courses, with one from the Physical Science and one from the Bio -9 semester units or 9-12 quarter units) logical 5A PHYSICAL S Course: Baccalaureate College: Advanced Placement/International 5B BIOLOGICA L SCIEN ICE Advanced Placement/International 5C LABORATO RY College: Advanced Placement/International AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Requirement Only) (Proficiency equivalent to two years of high school study in the same language.)
+1 .
+Course: laureate: College: Advanced Placement/International 2.
 Completed in High School: 3.
-Other: CSU GRADUATION REQUIREMENT IN U.S. HISTORY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may be completed prior to transfer, 6 units) Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: IGETC certified for:UCCSU
+Other: CSU GRADUATION REQUIREMENT IN U.S. HISTORY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC ; may b may be completed prior to transfer, 6 units) Course: College: Advanced Placement/International Bacca laureate: Advanced Placement/International Bacca Baccalaureate: Signa ture: Phone #: () Certif ied by (print nar ne): Title: Date:

-12.6 IGETC For STEM Certification Form
+12.6 IGETC for STEM Certification Form